snowch/snowch.github.io/ai-eng/llmfs/L05_Normalization_and_Residuals.md

   name: python3
 ---

-# L05 - Normalization & Residuals: The Plumbing of Deep Networks
+# L05 - Normalization & Residuals: The Plumbing of Deep Networks [DRAFT]

 *How to stop gradients from vanishing and signals from exploding*